EnacheAlexandru/string_service/README.md

 #### Format

 - The first line should have the first field "full_name".
-The field are lowercase, separated with comma and space
+The fields are lowercase, separated with comma and space
 - The next lines should start with with an uppercase letter
 - Duplicated lines can exist, but they will be ignored